denten-books/plain-text/1-chapter.md

 remaining within the word began a chain of electrical reactions in the reader's brain.
-The mental effort or reading and writing amounts to "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at two neurological systems.
+The mental effort or reading and writing amounts to "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at least two neurological systems.
 Reading leaves the brain in a different state than before.
 Writing, in this light, involves the transmission of neural activity between hosts.
 When considered as a physical process, literature is a type of electroencephalography (EEG), or electric head writing.

 ![The place of linguistic structure among "the facts of language".
 Saussure's communication circuit [@saussure_course_1986, 11].](images/saussure.jpg)

-Ferdinand de Saussure's famous communication circuit (pictured here) follows from head to head.
-The task of *Plain Text* will be to complicate that picture.
-The book traces the passage of a thought into an *inscription* etched into a *device*.
-At each stage, we will observe the process of encoding or decoding, by which one type of substance---a thought---is converted into another type, a word or the oscillation of an electrical current.
+Ferdinand de Saussure's paradigmatic circuit model of communication (pictured here) follows from head to head.
+The task of *Plain Text* will be to complicate that picture by tracing the passage of thought further from *inscription* to a *device*.
+At each stage of the passage, we will observe the process of encoding and decoding, by which one type of substance---a thought---is converted into another type: a word or the oscillation of an electrical current.
 I will present here a type of a materialist reading practice, which pays attention to the physical properties of the communication act.
-I will give that practice a name, microanalysis, and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.
+I will give that practice a name---microanalysis---and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.

 I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
 Even in our most destabilizing readings, like Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
 "We will take off here from the *Phaedrus*," Derrida writes [@derrida_dissemination_1981, 66].
 "The reader can count the lines" at the "precisely calculated center of the dialogue" [@derrida_dissemination_1981, 67].
-Plato's dialog has for Derrida a definate beginning, middle, and end.
-Derrida asks the reader "to return to the text," even when the text "remains forever imepreceptible" [@derrida_dissemination_1981, 63 & ].[^ln1-tranlsate] When Derrida talks in this usual way of a literary scholar, he uses the word "text" in two distinct
+Plato's dialog has for Derrida a definite beginning, middle, and end.
+Derrida asks the reader "to return to the text," even when the text "remains forever imperceptible" [@derrida_dissemination_1981, 63 & 95].[^ln1-translate] When Derrida talks in this usual way of a literary scholar, he uses the word "text" in two distinct
-ways: one, as an abstract metnal constract---the one that is forever impreceptible, and the physical one, which has a definite and stable topography.
+ways: one, as an abstract mental construct---the one that is "forever imperceptible," and the physical one, which has a definite and stable topography---the one to which we return with confidence.

-In the vision of post-structural poetics, the text comprises quicksand of unstable signifiers.
-In other words, we can only define a word with other words.
-Derrida writes about the "dissimulation of the woven texture," and "a web that envelops a web," and "an organism, idefinitely reenerating its own tissue behind the cutting trace, the decision of each reading" [@derrida_dissemination_1981, 63].
-In *Plain Text*, I want to challenge the stability of the text as a physical artifact, and not just a mental construct.
+In the vision of post-structural poetics, the text in the abstract resembles the quicksand of unstable signifies.
+In other words, one can define a word only in relation to other words.
+In this way, Derrida describes texts as "dissimulation of the woven texture," "a web that envelops a web," and "an organism, indefinitely regenerating its own tissue behind the cutting trace, the decision of each reading" [@derrida_dissemination_1981, 63].
+In *Plain Text*, I want to further challenge the stability of the text as a physical artifact.
+The literary device reconfigures the text dynamically in the process of reading.
+Because the text is no longer fixed into a stable medium, we must do away with page numbers, for example.
+Pagination changes according to the size of the device.
+More intrusively, the reader cannot rely to encounter the same text upon return.
+The writer, the book seller, or the censor have the technological capacity to alter the text in real time, even as the book rests in hand or on a shelf.

-By the end of the book, we will see also that much is at stake in the material affordances of the literary artifact.
-The political struggle for meaning-making, that is the very opportunity to engage in the activity, begins with the text as a physical object.
-In the West, it is easy to forget the blunt effectiveness of physcial control.
-The inequities of the global access to knowledge are much more obvious in the post-colonialr world, were readers must build their own infrastructures to preserve minimal access.
-The
+Much is at stake in the material affordances of the literary artifact.
+The political struggle for meaning-making, that is, the very opportunity to engage in the act of interpretation, begins with the text as a material object.
+In the West, it is easy to forget the blunt effectiveness of physical control.
+Books that are burned or locked up cannot be read at all.
+Global inequities of access to knowledge are much more obvious in the post-colonial world, where readers print their own books and build their own libraries to preserve access.
+Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014,
+@bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under the conditions that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
+Yet despite the hardship, these practices are at least engaged in the proactive preservation of the literary sphere.
+Shadow libraries erect architectures of knowledge and create reading publics who own the means of textual diffusion.
+They make copies, write server software that aids in the distribution, and build archives.
+Elsewhere---here---such infrastructures are created for us.
+Consequently, they disappear from view.
+If indeed my intuition is correct and readers do not know what books are, how they are made, or what they are capable of, we are all living under the conditions of profound alienation.
+The alienation remains benign as long as we trust in the

 [^ln1-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.
-In the case of *Phaedrus*, the tranlation is by Leon Robin.
+In the case of *Phaedrus*, the translation is by Leon Robin.
 We will continue to refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."